Skip to content

 1 · CLI-version manager (-install)

-• Otherwise the blob is acquired from one of two sources:
+• If not, claustrum gets the blob from one of two sources:

-• -cli-zst — a local .zst (consumed on success); checksum-verified only when a -cli-checksum is supplied — an opt-in divergence from the reference, see PROTOCOL.md.
+• -cli-zst — a local .zst file.
+Claustrum consumes it as soon as decompression succeeds, even if the install then fails the runnability probe.
+Claustrum verifies its checksum only when a -cli-checksum is supplied — a conditional divergence from the reference, which the caller activates; see D1.

-• -cli-url — downloaded, SHA-256-verified against -cli-checksum unconditionally (even an empty checksum fails).
+• -cli-url — claustrum downloads the blob and verifies its SHA-256 against -cli-checksum unconditionally (even an empty checksum fails).

-• The blob is zstd-decompressed, chmod 0755, and re-checked for runnability at a temp path, then atomically renamed into place — an interrupted install never leaves a half-written CLI.
+• Claustrum decompresses the blob with zstd, applies chmod 0755, and checks it again for runnability.
+It does all of this at a temp path, then renames the file into place atomically — an interrupted install never leaves a half-written CLI.

-• The directory is pruned to the -cli-keep most-recent files (by mtime, default 3).
+• Claustrum prunes the directory to the -cli-keep most-recent files (by mtime, default 3).

 2 · Daemon / process supervisor (-serve)

-• The auth token arrives via -token-file (read once, unlinked) or -token-fd (read from an open descriptor and forwarded to the detached child over a pipe — never touches disk).
+• The auth token arrives through -token-file or -token-fd.
+With -token-file, claustrum reads the file once and then unlinks it.
+With -token-fd, claustrum reads the token from an open descriptor and forwards it to the detached child over a pipe — this handoff never touches disk.

-• The self-daemonize re-exec is gated by an internal sentinel, CLAUSTRUM_DAEMON_CHILD — deliberately claustrum-namespaced, not the reference's CLAUDE_SSH_DAEMON_CHILD, which a surrounding claude-ssh session exports to every descendant and would make the launcher skip its own daemonize/token-forward path.
-The child unsets the sentinel after reading it.
-Reference parity is kept separately: daemonizeWithToken still sets CLAUDE_SSH_DAEMON_CHILD=1 in the daemon's environ so process.spawn children inherit it exactly as the reference does (see PROTOCOL.md).
+• An internal sentinel, CLAUSTRUM_DAEMON_CHILD, gates the self-daemonize re-exec.
+The name is claustrum's own on purpose.
+It is not the reference's CLAUDE_SSH_DAEMON_CHILD, which a surrounding claude-ssh session exports to every descendant; that name would make the launcher skip its own daemonize/token-forward path.
+The child unsets the sentinel after it reads it.
+Claustrum keeps reference parity by a separate route: daemonizeWithToken still sets CLAUDE_SSH_DAEMON_CHILD=1 in the daemon's environ, so process.spawn children inherit it exactly as they do under the reference (see PROTOCOL.md).

-• On Unix, interactive PATH extraction from the login shell runs concurrently (goroutine), so a slow login shell does not delay socket availability.
+• On Unix, claustrum extracts the interactive PATH from the login shell in a separate goroutine.
+A slow login shell therefore does not delay the moment the socket becomes available.

-• It makes no outbound network connections, and no inbound listener beyond the socket unless the operator opts into -metrics-addr.
+• The daemon makes no outbound network connections.
+It opens no inbound listener beyond the socket unless the operator opts into -metrics-addr (TCP) or -listen-pipe (a local, owner-only Windows named pipe).

 3 · JSON-RPC multiplexer + replay